 Benjamin Woolf is a partner in the Corporate department and leads the Structured Finance practice.

-Benjamin has significant experience within the structured finance sector representing issuers and investors alike on countless structured finance transactions, including primarily, CLOs, CRE CLOs, PACE securitisations and other bespoke asset classes.
+Benjamin has significant experience within the structured finance sector representing issuers and investors alike on countless structured finance transactions, including primarily, CLOs, CRE CLOs, PACE securitisations and other structured lending transactions.
 He frequently works on securitisation, representing issuers and underwriters in both public and private offerings of securities backed by a variety of asset classes, including residential products and trade receivables.

-In 2019, Legal 500 ranked Benjamin as a ‘leading individual’ and was also ranked by IFLR1000 as a ´highly regarded´ lawyer.
+In 2019, Legal 500 ranked Benjamin as a ‘leading individual’ and he was also ranked by IFLR1000 as a ´highly regarded´ lawyer.
 Chambers Global described him as “a smart lawyer who works tirelessly for his clients´ interests”.
 In 2018, he was identified among the world´s leading capital markets lawyers by Who´s Who Legal.
 Chambers Global described him as “the expert on structured finance and CLO matters” and “a really intelligent lawyer who truly understands the nuances in this area of law”.
-He has been named by Who´s Who Legal: Capital Markets directory for Structured Finance since 2016 and was recommended by Chambers Global, with recognition for being “very responsive and client-oriented”.
-Ben has also been a ´recommended´ lawyer since 2010 by Legal 500, which described him as having a “strong legal mind with commercial awareness.”
+He has been named by Who´s Who Legal: Capital Markets directory for Structured Finance since 2016 and has been a ´recommended´ lawyer since 2010 by Legal 500, which described him as having a “strong legal mind with commercial awareness.”

 Other experience includes restructuring and acquisition finance as well as public equity offerings and private placements in the oil and gas sphere.